systemsmystery/stackstorm-vscode/README.md

 Right click within the explorer to create:

-* Pack Config File - `pack.yaml` file required for a pack.
+* Pack Config Template - `pack.yaml` file required for a pack.
 * Config Schema Template - `config.schema.yaml` file required if using config values within a pack.
+* Action Metadata Template - `action.yaml` file which is required to register a action with Stackstorm.
+* Workflow Metadata Template - `workflow.yaml` file which is used to describe a particular workflow.

 ![Overview](images/overview.gif)